Rewind X Lightpaper

 Rewind Window Active

-24-48h deterministic window
+2min-48h deterministic window

-During window
+During window only

-On-chain proof (rewinds only)
+Transferable proof index (rewinds only)

 Protected Transfers